 Loaded – How far you can move while letting the load move you

-All three have purposes, but generally we focus on Active range of motion as it has the most benefit for body composition and overall health.
+All three have purposes, but generally, we focus on an active range of motion as it has the most benefit for body composition and overall health.

 Click HERE to find your active range of motion!
 (Link to video)

-Question 3: What is best position; high bar or low bar?
+Question 3: What is the best position; high bar or low bar?